 76-5-403.
 Sodomy - Forcible sodomy.
 (1) A person commits sodomy when the actor engages in any sexual act with a person who is 14 years of age or older involving the genitals of one person and mouth or anus of another person, regardless of the sex of either participant.
 (2) A person commits forcible sodomy when the actor commits sodomy upon another without the other's consent.

 76-5-404.
 Forcible sexual abuse.
 (1) A person commits forcible sexual abuse if the victim is 14 years of age or older and, under circumstances not amounting to rape, object rape, sodomy, or attempted rape or sodomy, the actor touches the anus, buttocks, or any part of the genitals of another, or touches the breast of a female, or otherwise takes indecent liberties with another, or causes another to take indecent liberties with the actor or another, with intent to cause substantial emotional or bodily pain to any person or with the intent to arouse or gratify the sexual desire of any person, without the consent of the other, regardless of the sex of any participant.

 76-5-405.
-Aggravated sexual assault.
+Aggravated sexual

+assault.
 (1) A person commits aggravated sexual assault if:

-- (a) in the course of a rape, object rape, forcible sodomy, or forcible sexual abuse, the actor: - (i) uses, or threatens the victim with the use of, a dangerous weapon as defined in Section 76-1-601; - (ii) compels, or attempts to compel, the victim to submit to rape, object rape, forcible sodomy, or forcible sexual abuse, by threat of kidnaping, death, or serious bodily injury to be inflicted imminently on any person; or
+(a) in the course of a rape, object rape, forcible sodomy, or forcible sexual abuse, the actor:

+(i) uses, or threatens the victim with the use of, a dangerous weapon as defined in Section 76-1-601;

+(ii) compels, or attempts to compel, the victim to submit to rape, object rape, forcible sodomy, or forcible sexual abuse, by threat of kidnaping, death, or serious bodily injury to be inflicted imminently on any person; or rape, attempted object rape, or attempted forcible sodomy, the actor: (i) causes serious bodily injury to any person;
-(iii) is aided or abetted by one or more persons;

-(b)in the course of an attempted rape, attempted object rape, or attempted forcible sodomy, the actor:
+(iii) is aided or abetted by one or more persons;(b) in the course of an attempted